AdobeDocs/analytics.en/help/implement/vars/page-vars/referrer.md

 >[!CAUTION]
 >
 >Avoid setting this variable to non-URL values.
+Do not strip the URL's protocol.

 ## Example